code-lab-org/ise-design/README.md

 docker run --name ise-design --restart always --volume ise_data:/data --env "ISE_DATABASE_URL=sqlite:////data/data.db" --env "ISE_SECRET=secret" --env "ISE_ADMIN_EMAIL=admin@example.com" --env "ISE_ADMIN_PASSWORD=admin" --env "ISE_REGISTER_PASSCODE=passcode" code-lab/ise-design
 ```
 The application is available via a web browser at http://localhost.

+## Acknowledgement

+This material is based upon work supported in part by the National Science Foundation under Grant No. 1943433.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.